jpmacmanus/jpmacmanus.me/about.md

 # About Me

-I am a recent graduate from the [University of Bristol](https://www.bristol.ac.uk/), and an incoming graduate student at the [University of Oxford](https://www.ox.ac.uk/).
+I am a recent graduate from the [University of Bristol](https://www.bristol.ac.uk/), and a postgraduate student at the [University of Oxford](https://www.ox.ac.uk/).
 My key academic interests lie within abstract algebra (particularly group theory), combinatorics, and theoretical computer science.

 I plan to begin a PhD in 2021, and I am currently searching for a supervisor.